 Being a small city, Dyersburg does not have a public transit system used by locals to get to and from work.

 The citizens of Dyersburg are slightly better educated than the national average of 21.84% for all cities and towns, with 21.43% of adults in Dyersburg having a bachelor's degree or advanced degree.

-The per capita income in Dyersburg in 2010 was $24,105, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $96,420 for a family of four.
+The per capita income in Dyersburg in 2018 was $38,500, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
+This equates to an annual income of $154,000 for a family of four.
 However, Dyersburg contains both very wealthy and poor people as well.

-Dyersburg is a very ethnically-diverse city.
+Dyersburg is an extremely ethnically-diverse city.
 The people who call Dyersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dyersburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dyersburg include German, English, Scottish, and Dutch.
+Important ancestries of people in Dyersburg include Irish, German, English, Italian, and Scots-Irish.

 The most common language spoken in Dyersburg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.